The-MAZZTer/GBCGCApp/README.md

 Borrowed some old Chrome NTP code to make i18n stuff in HTML easier (see source for details).

 TODO:
+- Make manage saves options page
 - Add support for gamepad input.
 (API seems broken in Chrome)
-- Use a different api other than LocalStorage to store saves/freezes as it is capped at 5MB.
-Web database seems to explicitly be supported by the unlimtiedStorage permission, should also test the persistant filesystem API?
-  - Make manage saves options page
 - Look into registering this App as a handler for .gb/.gbc files on Chrome OS.
 (Done, test)
 	- Different default fullscreen key bind to reflect Chrome OS keyboard layout.
 (Done, test)